How to beat the competition & build a fanbase

 You know that if you had the audience that some of these veterans had, you’d be making bigger sales and getting all the great gigs too.
-It seems like everywhere you turn, someone you know is releasing tunes on Beatport, Amazon or one of the other digital outlets for artists, and let’s me honest, some of it is really good.
+It seems like everywhere you turn, someone you know is releasing tunes on Spotify, Beatport, Bandcamp, Amazon or one of the other digital outlets for artists, and let’s be honest, some of it is really good.

 Then there are those giving away their music for free.
 With all this going on, getting noticed and making some small living from your music seems like a distant concept that now feels largely obsolete.
 Well, that is definitely one way to look at it but it’s not going to help you at all with your goals.

 The way to get noticed is largely the same as it was in the past.
 You can’t look at the other producer’s audience with envy.